jacquindev/automated-wsl2-setup/README.md

 - **Debian 12** (Bookworm)
 - **CentOS 9 Stream**

-I have not tested for other WSL2 instances ye
+Other Linux images for WSL2 have not been tested yet.
+Futher updates will available soon...

 ## Installation